Cyber Security Strategy

 - Respond and recover after a cyber security incident has happened

 Developing a risk management strategy to manage cyber security is essential for any organisation, and isn't a matter purely for the IT department.
 Many risks arise from badly managed employees and flawed business processes, rather than digital technology.
-This is why an understanding of cyber risk is essential for non-technical managers.
+This is why an understanding of cyber risk is essential for top management.

 In this course you will explore the nature of cyber risk, learning how it can be found anywhere within an organisation, plan to meet and respond to threats and thoroughly prepare for potential incidents.